Vanessa Fudalla

-Vanessa Fudalla (born 21 October 2001) is a German footballer who plays as a midfielder for Frauen-Bundesliga club Bayer Leverkusen.
+Vanessa Fudalla (born 21 October 2001) is a German professional footballer who plays as a midfielder and forward for Frauen-Bundesliga club Bayer Leverkusen.

 Career

 Youth

 After starting her footballing career at local club DJK Langwasser in 2007, Fudalla moved around multiple clubs in the area until entering the 1.
 FC Nürnberg youth ranks in 2015.
 She moved to the under-17s at Bayern Munich two years later; that year Fudalla made her senior team debut for Bayern II in the 2.
 Bundesliga against Saarbrücken.
 Her first goal came in March 2018 during a win against Sindelfingen.

 Bayern Munich II

-Her debut for Bayern Munich II came on November 12, 2017 when she was substituted for Melanie Kuenrath in 68th minute.
-She scored her first goal on March 18, 2018 in a 3-1 win against VfL Sindelfingen with the goal to make it 2-1 in the 59th minute.
+Her debut for Bayern Munich II came on 12 November 2017 when she was substituted for Melanie Kuenrath in 68th minute.
+She scored her first goal on 18 March 2018 in a 3–1 win against VfL Sindelfingen with the goal to make it 2–1 in the 59th minute.
 Fudalla and Bayern II won the 2.
 Bundesliga, as she scored 17 goals to finish second in the goal scoring charts.
 However, as the second team of a first-division side, Bayern II were denied promotion to the Bundesliga.